polterguy/polterguy.github.io/index.md

 ![Magic's Hyper IDE](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/hyper-ide-actions.jpg)

-The real power of the CRUD Generator is that it generates code you can edit, with a declarative programming language called Hyperlambda.
+The real power of the backend generator is that it generates code you can edit, with a declarative programming language called Hyperlambda.
 If you need to add business logic to your generated CRUD endpoints, this is easily achieved using Hyper IDE.
 Hyper IDE integrates perfectly with our Machine Learning component, built on top of OpenAI's ChatGPT, allowing you to write your requests in plain English, and have Hyper IDE and ChatGPT automatically generate code for you solving your problem.

-## Create your own AI expert system
+## Machine Learning and AI

 Aista Magic Cloud allows you to generate your own Machine Learning models in seconds, by scraping any website, and generating training data for you that you can use to create your own ChatGPT model, answering questions